Mimi Levin Lieber: Public service and literacy advocacy

 While active in New York community affairs in the 1970s, including as a member of New York's Community Planning Board 7, Lieber increased her public service and philanthropic efforts in various forms after selling her firm.
 Serving on the New York State Board of Regents from 1981 to 1996, she worked within that organization to prioritize elementary school reform throughout New York State.
 During her time on the Board of Regents, Lieber organized task forces to revamp school finance and administration practices, help redirect funds to underserved districts, and to rethink school completion strategies.

 In 1996, after her retirement from the Board of Regents, she founded the educational non-profit, Literacy Inc. (LINC) in New York City to promote early childhood literacy.
 The organization describes Lieber as having "established Literacy Inc. as a framework to integrate community resources at a community’s disposal, while connecting these resources with cutting-edge literacy programming."
 Further, LINC "equips children with foundational literacy skills essential for success by empowering parents and mobilizing the community."
-She served as an active board member up until her passing.
+She served as an active board member up until her death.

 In establishing Literacy Inc, Lieber used early childhood education policy advocacy, venture philanthropy, and drawing on community resources to develop reading partner programs, first in New York City, and later in other urban communities.
 She is credited with pioneering the "Reading Everywhere" model which, alongside similar strategies by other literacy non-profits, has markedly changed the landscape of private engagement in public education.